 Through carefully crafted projects, researchers and advocates can use the CDP data to tell a detailed fact-based story about the sector’s impact, assets and needs, help identify opportunities and challenges for organizations and the field, and ultimately increase cultural policy expertise.
 CDP data is based on board-approved audits or year-end financial statements, so you can be sure that it is the best data available for research and advocacy.
 Using data already collected by the CDP allows you to focus on interpretation and analysis rather than data collection.

 In order to ensure the integrity of the data, only data that has been reviewed by the Help Desk and User Support staff can be used for research.
-Data is available from all participating states at no cost — view a map of participating states.
+Data is available from all participating states — view a map of participating states.

 Access to the data